Inapproximability of Unique Games in Fixed-Point Logic with Counting: Proof of FPC-inapproximability gap

 Finally, $U_1$ and $U_2$ are obtained from $\widetilde{U}_1$ and $\widetilde{U}_2$ by removing all constraints on pairs of variables corresponding to bad edges, i.e., with constraints defined in the exact same way as $\widetilde{U}_1$ and $\widetilde{U}_2$, but only for edges $\{v_1, v_2\} \in E(H)$.
 Our pair of $C^k$-equivalent instances will be $\mathbb{A}_k := \mathcal{G}(U_1)$, and $\mathbb{B}_k := \mathcal{G}(U_2)$.

 The example from Section~\ref{subKEquals3} is a special case of this construction where $k := 3$, $H := K_4$, $m := 2$, $\ell := 1$, and $r := 2$.
-The 1-dimensional $Z$-subspaces consisted of the vectors drawn between each edge in $U_1$ in Figure \ref{figK4Example}, with $b(v_3, v_4) := 10$ and all other $b$ vectors $00$.
+The 1-dimensional $Z$-subspaces consist of the vectors drawn on each edge in $U_1$ in Figure~\ref{figK4Example}, with $b(v_3, v_4) := 10$ and all other $b$ vectors $00$.